stefanledin/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
+= 1.6.0 =
+* Support for the sizes/srcset attributes.
+It's the default markup pattern now.

 = 1.5.2 =
 * Bugfix.
 Custom media queries works with the picture element now.